-Flies exhibit a wide variety of visually guided behaviors, of which perhaps the best known is the optomotor response, in which visual motion drives a compensating torque, stabilizing straight flight [15].
-This system offers many advantages for the exploration of neural coding and computation: there is a small group of identified, wide-field motion-sensitive neurons [7] that provide an obligatory link in the process [16], and it is possible to make very long, stable recordings from these neurons as well as to characterize in detail the signal and noise properties of the photoreceptors that provide the input data for the computation.
-In free flight, the trajectory of visual motion is determined largely by the fly's own motion through the world, and there is a large body of data on flight behavior under natural conditions [14, 17-19], offering us the opportunity to generate stimuli that approximate those experienced in nature.
-But the natural visual world of flies involves not only the enormous angular velocities associated with acrobatic flight; natural light intensities and the dynamic range of their variations are very large as well, and both of the fly's compound eyes are stimulated over more than $2\pi$ steradians; all of these features are difficult to replicate in the laboratory [20].
-As an alternative, we have moved our experiments outside [8], so that flies experience the scenes from the region in which they were caught.
+obligatory link in the process [17], and it is possible to make very long, stable recordings from these neurons as well as to characterize in detail the signal and noise properties of the photoreceptors that provide the input data for the computation.
+In free flight, the trajectory of visual motion is determined largely by the fly's own motion through the world, and there is a large body of data on flight behavior under natural conditions [15,18-20], offering us the opportunity to generate stimuli that approximate those experienced in nature.
+But the natural visual world of flies involves not only the enormous angular velocities associated with acrobatic flight; natural light intensities and the dynamic range of their variations are very large as well, and both of the fly's compound eyes are stimulated over more than 2π steradians.
+All of these features are difficult to replicate in the laboratory [21].
+As an alternative, we have moved our experiments outside [9], so that flies experience the scenes from the region in which they were caught.
 We recorded from a single motion-sensitive cell, H1, while rotating the fly along trajectories modeled on published natural flight trajectories (see Methods for details).
-For other approaches to the delivery of naturalistic stimuli in this system see [21].
+We should note that for technical reasons, these stimuli do not contain natural translation, pitch, and roll components, which may have an effect on the H1 responses; for other approaches to the delivery of naturalistic stimuli in this system see [22].

-A schematic of our experiment, and an example of the data we obtained, are shown in Fig 1.
+A schematic of our experiment, and an example of the data we obtained, are shown in Figure 1.
 We see qualitatively that the responses to natural stimuli are very reproducible, and we can point to specific features of the stimulus-such as reversals of motion direction-that generate individual spikes and interspike intervals with better than millisecond precision.
-The challenge is to quantify these observations: do precise and reproducible patterns of spikes occur just at some isolated moments, or does looking at the spike train with higher time resolution generally provide more information about the visual input?
+The challenge is to quantify these observations: Do precise and reproducible patterns of spikes occur just at some isolated moments, or does looking at the spike train with higher time resolution generally provide more information about the visual input?

-Precise spike timing endows each neuron with a huge "vocabulary" of responses [1, 2], but this potential advantage in coding capacity creates challenges for experimental investigation.
-If we look with a time resolution of $\tau = 1 \text{ ms}$ , then in each bin of size $\tau$ we can see either zero or one spike; across the behaviorally relevant time scale of 30 ms the neural response thus can be described as a 30-bit binary word, and there are $2^{30}$ , or roughly one billion such words.
+Precise spike timing endows each neuron with a huge "vocabulary" of responses [1,2], but this potential advantage in coding capacity creates challenges for experimental investigation.
+If we look with a time resolution of $\tau = 1$ ms, then in each bin of size τ we can see either zero or one spike; across the behaviorally relevant time scale of 30 ms [15] the neural response thus can be described as a 30-bit binary word, and there are 2^{30} , or roughly one billion such words.
 Although some of these responses never occur (because of refractoriness), and others are expected to occur only with low probability, it is clear that if precise timing is important then neurons can generate many more meaningfully distinguishable responses than the number that we can sample in realistic experiments.

-B. Progress in information estimation
+Progress in information estimation